The University requires that all applicants for courses meet the University’s admission requirements.

 Students need to meet specific criteria to be eligible for benefits.

-To assess their entitlement, students should contact 132 490 or visit the Centrelink Student Services Centre at the Bentley Campus (Building 106).
+To assess their entitlement, students should call 132 490 or contact Centrelink.

-The online handbook is the repository of Curtin University of Technology (“Curtin”) course information.
-While Curtin makes all reasonable endeavors to keep its online courses handbook up-to-date, information within this website is subject to change from time to time.
-Curtin reserves the right to change the contents and/or the method of assessment, to change or alter tuition fees of any unit of study, to withdraw/any unit of study or program which it offers, to impose limitations on enrolment in any unit or program, and/or to vary arrangements for any program without notification via the website.
+In particular, the University reserves the right change the content and/or method of assessment, to change or alter tuition fees of any unit of study, to withdraw any unit of study or program which it offers, to impose limitations on enrolment in any unit or program, and/ or to vary arrangements for any program.

 This material does not purport to constitute legal or professional advice.

 Curtin accepts no responsibility for and makes no representations, whether express or implied, as to the accuracy or reliability in any respect of any material in this publication.

 Except to the extent mandated otherwise by legislation, Curtin University does not accept responsibility for the consequences of any reliance which may be placed on this material by any person.

 Curtin will not be liable to you or to any other person for any loss or damage (including direct, consequential or economic loss or damage) however caused and whether by negligence or otherwise which may result directly or indirectly from the use of this publication.

 International students studying in Australia on a student visa can only study full-time and there are also specific entry requirements that must be met.
 As some information contained in this publication may not be applicable to international students, refer to international.curtin.edu.au for further information.
 Australian citizens, permanent residents and international students studying outside Australia may have the choice of full-time, part-time and external study, depending on course availability and in-country requirements.